Skip to main content

 Published

 Craft CMS is a great Content Management System that can run virtually anywhere, being PHP based its requirements are typically quite modest.
 Having something like DirectAdmin allows you to manage certain aspects of website hosting/administration through a user-friendly interface without having to deal with SSH or configuration yourself.
-I happen to be comfortable with both, so I wanted to provide some specific information for DirectAdmin based usage.
+I happen to be comfortable with both, so I wanted to provide some specific information for DirectAdmin based usage as this website is hosted on a server using just that!

 Git manager

-The Git manager feature in DirectAdmin is really great and simplifies your code deployment strategy.
-While DirectAdmin provides FTP access, this is a quite an old method of managing website updates and shouldn't be used.
-FTP is insecure and while FTPS and SFTP exists to add encryption to FTP, Git is a much better way of keeping track of changes.
+The Git manager feature in DirectAdmin can simply your code deployment strategy and workflow.
+While DirectAdmin provides FTP access, this is a very old method of managing website updates and shouldn't be used.
+FTP is insecure and while FTPS and SFTP exists to add encryption to FTP, Git is a much better way of keeping track of changes and usable in deployment workflows.
 The DirectAdmin Git manager allows for local or remote Git repository synchronisation, meaning you can have a remote Git repository hosted on somewhere like GitHub and still use this feature.

 For remote Git repositories hosted elsewhere you will need to setup SSH keys for your server to able to read and sync the contents of a remote repository i.e. GitHub.
 You would add the SSH public key from your server as a deploy key to your GitHub repository.
 This should typically be a read-only key, as you shouldn't need any write access to fetch and sync the repository data.
 This key file should not have any password, because of the non-interactive usage required.